-The Banan field is estimated to contain 51 MMbbl of gross (100%) proved plus probable oil reserves, 125 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development pending (risked: 94 MMbbl), 2 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development unclarified (risked: 0 MMbbl) and 35 MMbbl of unrisked gross (100%) prospective oil resources (risked: 1 MMbbl).
-The estimated reserves at Banan consist of approximately 63% of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Upper Cretaceous of both the Banan West and East fault blocks and approximately 37% of medium oil from the Pila Spi formation in the Tertiary of both the Banan West and East fault blocks.
-The estimated contingent oil resources at Banan sub-classified as development pending consists of approximately 62% of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Banan East fault blocks.
-The estimated contingent oil resources at Banan sub-classified as development pending consists of approximately 62% of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Banan East fault blocks.
-The estimated contingent oil resources at Banan sub-classified as development pending consists of approximately 62% of medium oil in the Shiranish, Kometan and Qamchuqa formations in the Cretaceous in the Banan East fault block.
+The Banan field is estimated to contain 21 MMbbl of gross (100%) proved plus probable oil reserves, 20 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development pending (risked: 15 MMbbl), 2 MMbbl of unrisked gross (100%) contingent oil resources sub-classified as development unclarified (risked: 0 MMbbl) and 35 MMbbl of unrisked gross (100%) prospective oil resources (risked: 1 MMbbl).
+The estimated reserves at Banan consist of approximately 79% of heavy oil in the Shiranish, Kometan and Qamchuqa formations in the Upper Cretaceous of both the Banan West and East fault blocks and approximately 21% of medium oil from the Pila Spi formation in the Tertiary of the Banan West fault block.
+The estimated contingent oil resources at Banan sub-classified as development pending consist of approximately 48% of medium oil from the Pila Spi formation in the Tertiary of both the Banan West and East fault blocks and 52% heavy oil in the Shiranish, Kometan and Qamchuqa formations in the Cretaceous in the Banan East fault block.
 The estimated contingent oil resources at Banan sub-classified as development unclarified consist of light oil from the Butmah formation in the Lower Jurassic in the Banan East fault block.
 The estimated prospective oil resources at Banan consist of light oil in the Kurra Chine formation in the Triassic in the Banan East fault block.

 The Ain Al Safra discovery is estimated to contain 43 MMbbl of unrisked gross (100%) contingent oil resources (risked: 17 MMbbl) and 60 MMbbl of unrisked gross (100%) prospective oil resources (risked: 2 MMbbl).
 The estimated contingent oil resources at Ain Al Safra consist entirely of heavy oil (18°API) in the Alan, Mus and Adaiyah formations in the Lower Jurassic and are sub-classified as development unclarified.
-The estimated prospective oil resources at Ain Al Safra consist of heavy oil in the Butmah formation in the Lower Jurassic and light oil in the Kurra Chine formation in the Triassic.
+The estimated prospective oil resources at Ain Al Safra consist of approximately 36% of heavy oil in the Butmah formation in the Lower Jurassic and approximately 64% of light oil in the Kurra Chine formation in the Triassic.

-As at December 31, 2020, the after tax net present value of the future net revenue for the gross (working interest) proved plus probable oil reserves was \$567 million and the after tax risked net present value of the future net revenue for the gross (working interest) contingent oil resources sub-classified as development pending was \$160 million, using forecast prices and costs, established as at December 31, 2020, and a 10% discount rate.
+As at December 31, 2021, the after tax net present value of the future net revenue for the gross (working interest) proved plus probable oil reserves was \$621 million and the after tax risked net present value of the future net revenue for the gross (working interest) contingent oil resources sub-classified as development pending was \$159 million, using forecast prices and costs and a 10% discount rate.